 Samuel Gross, Editor and Co-Founder, is the Thomas and Mabel Long Professor of Law at the University of Michigan Law School where he teaches Evidence, Criminal Procedure and courses on false convictions and exonerations.
 He has litigated test cases on jury selection in capital trials, racial discrimination in the use of the death penalty and the constitutionality of executing defendants in the face of a substantial known risk of innocence.
 Professor Gross has published many works on false convictions and exonerations, eyewitness identification, evidence law, pre-trial settlement and the selection of cases for trial and racial profiling.

-Rob Warden, Co-Founder, is executive director and co-founder of the Center on Wrongful Convictions at Northwestern University School of Law.
+Rob Warden, Co-Founder, is the executive director emeritus and co-founder of the Center on Wrongful Convictions at Northwestern University School of Law.
 His investigations into wrongful convictions in Illinois capital cases in the 1980s set a movement in motion that culminated in the abolition of the state's death penalty on March 9, 2011.
 Mr. Warden is the author or co-author of hundreds of articles and seven books, including four focusing on wrongful convictions.
 He currently is working on a book on the execution of likely innocent defendants.
 Mr. Warden has won more than fifty journalism awards.
 In 2011, he was one was one of three local recipients of the first annual Chicago Ideas Week Hero Award.
+In 2014, he was honored by the Innocence Network, of which he was a founding board member, with its first-ever Lifetime Achievement Award for "innumerable contributions... to educating the public about the prevalence of wrongful convictions and other injustices and his passionate personal commitment to exonerating scores of individuals."

 Maurice Possley, Senior Researcher, is a Pulitzer Prize-winning journalist and author of three non-fiction books.
 He worked for the Chicago Tribune for 25 years, where he investigated numerous cases of wrongful conviction and wrongful execution as well as systemic problems in the criminal justice system.
 In 2009, he joined the Northern California Innocence Project to research and co-author a ground-breaking report on prosecutorial misconduct in California.
 He joined the Registry in 2012, where he is responsible for researching and writing case summaries of all exonerations added to the Registry.
 In this capacity, he obtains court documents, researches media reports and interviews lawyers and investigators.